SoberGrim/Linkedin-learning-courses-downloader/README.md

-# Linkedin Learning courses Downloader
+# Linkedin Learning courses downloader
-Linkedin Learning courses Downloader chrome plugin by SoberGrim
+Linkedin Learning courses downloader Chrome plugin by SoberGrim

 www.linkedin.com/learning has a lot of interesting learning courses, wich you would possibly prefer to download for further watching.
 Sadly, there is no "download this video course" button.